mhadam/snowplow.wiki-fork/setup-guide/Upgrade-Guide.md

 ## Snowplow 97 Knossos

 This release brings 4 new webhook adapters (Mailgun, StatusGator, Unbounce, Olark) to Snowplow.
-Follow the corresponding webhook set-up guide [here](https://github.com/snowplow/snowplow/wiki/Setting-up-a-Webhook)
+Follow the corresponding webhook set-up guide [[Webhook setup]]

 ### Updating the configuration